Buspirone: Anxiety

 Buspirone is used for the short-term and long-term treatment of anxiety disorders or symptoms of anxiety.
 It is generally preferred over benzodiazepines because it does not activate the receptors that make drugs like alprazolam addictive.

 Buspirone has no immediate anxiolytic effects, and hence has a delayed onset of action; its full clinical effectiveness may require 2–4 weeks to manifest itself.
-The drug has been shown to be similarly effective in the treatment of generalized anxiety disorder (GAD) to benzodiazepines including diazepam, alprazolam, lorazepam, and clorazepate.
-Buspirone is not known to be effective in the treatment of other anxiety disorders besides GAD, although there is some limited evidence that it may be useful in the treatment of social phobia as an adjunct to selective serotonin reuptake inhibitors (SSRIs).
+The drug is effective in the treatment of generalized anxiety disorder (GAD) similar to benzodiazepines including diazepam, alprazolam, lorazepam, and clorazepate.
+Buspirone is not known to be effective in the treatment of anxiety disorders other than GAD.

 Other uses

 Sexual dysfunction

 There is some evidence that buspirone on its own may be useful in the treatment of hypoactive sexual desire disorder (HSDD) in women.
 Buspirone may also be effective in treating antidepressant-induced sexual dysfunction.

 Miscellaneous

-Buspirone is not effective as a treatment for benzodiazepine withdrawal, barbiturate withdrawal, or alcohol withdrawal/delirium tremens.
+Buspirone is not effective as a treatment for benzodiazepine withdrawal, barbiturate withdrawal, or alcohol withdrawal.

-SSRI and SNRI antidepressants such as paroxetine and venlafaxine may cause jaw pain/jaw spasm reversible syndrome (although it is not common), and buspirone appears to be successful in treating bruxism on SSRI/SNRI-induced jaw clenching.
+SSRI and SNRI antidepressants such as paroxetine and venlafaxine, respectively, may cause jaw pain/jaw spasm reversible syndrome, although it is not common, and buspirone appears to be successful in treating antidepressant-induced bruxism.